|

 when we were taking these pictures.
 We moved slowly and dared not came too close.
 Even

-was removed after a few times washing with soap, but the brown markings stayed on my skin for
+was removed after a few times washing with soap, but the brown markings stayed on

 -